bhilimon/bender/README.md

 * Adafruit Feather RP2040 (https://www.adafruit.com/product/4884)
   * Which microcontroller you use is flexible as long as it can support the inputs, outputs, CircuitPython, and the modules you need, mainly NeoPixels and audiobusio.
 This project does not use any analog inputs or outputs.
 The main concern is storage space for audio files, which is extremely limited on microcontrollers.
 The Adafruit RP2040 boards have 8MB of flash for storing audio files.
 Adafruit is also working on adding MP3 audio support on their RP2040 boards which will help with the storage limits.
 If you use a different microcontroller you might have to adjust 3D models for mounting holes and alignment of the USB power cable hole on the back of the head.
 * Adafruit I2S Audio Amp (https://www.adafruit.com/product/3006)
   * See the audio notes / issues section below.
+Other amps will likely work, likely requiring wiring and code tweaks.
 * Adafruit Mini NeoPixels (https://www.adafruit.com/product/2959)
   * You will only need 20 NeoPixels but you _need_ ones with 0.66"/17mm spacing between LEDs to align properly with the teeth.
 You will not be able to mount NeoPixels with wider spacing.
   * I went with the "Mini" NeoPixels due to the lower power requirement to be sure I can power everything through the Feather.
 Even at 50% brightness they are plenty bright enough if you have pretty clear PLA for the teeth and eyes.
 Regular sized NeoPixels should work but have not been tested.
 They might draw too much power.